Sacrament Of Matrimony (Marriage)

 A sacramental marriage differs from an ordinary marriage because it is a source of grace for the spouses as it unites them in a holy bond before our loving God.
 Through a sacramental marriage, the husband and wife share in the creating role of God by their expression of love for each other.
 The Sacrament gives the spouses the grace to love one another as Christ loves and sanctifies them on the way to eternal life.

 In order to receive the Sacrament of Matrimony at St. Cajetan, engaged couples are asked to call the Parish Center at 773-474-7800 at least six months prior to the requested date.
 Since the couple will be entering into a life-long commitment with each other, marriage preparation is required.
 Our pastor, Fr.
-Frank, will meet with each couple to explain the requirements of a marriage to be celebrated at St. Cajetan.
+Steve, will meet with each couple to explain the requirements of a marriage to be celebrated at St. Cajetan.